Disappointments with Violence and Social Orders

-I’m sorry to report back that North, Wallis, and Weingast’s book was pretty much all downhill from the introduction.
+I’m sorry to report back that North, Wallis, and Weingast’s book left me pretty disappointed after the introduction.

 I think it’s fair to say that NWW’s driving idea behind the book is that all societies that aren’t basically some form of liberal democracy live under some system of predation from a dominant coalition of violent actors who buy each other off from starting civil wars by maintaining each other’s predatory privileges.
 That’s a neat and generative idea, but what it means in practice is incredibly mushy, because NWW obviously have to fit an insanely wide number of cases into that same concept.
 They have to say Babylon and early 2000s Mexico both fit this mold.